ES-DOC/esdoc-infrastructure/notes/architecture.md

 ES-DOC shell and cron jobs to define and schedule updates, respectively.

-The alternative pathway to content provision and document creation is bespoke to the documentation of enembles of CMIP6 simulations, and is an automated process that derives the documentation from netCDF files during the ESGF publication phase.
+The alternative pathway to content provision and document creation is bespoke to the documentation of ensembles of CMIP6 simulations, and is an automated process that derives the documentation from netCDF files during the ESGF publication phase.
 This is the lowermost path shown in **(1b)**.